JohnAD/mongopool/docs/mongopool-ref.rst

     source line: `448 <../src/mongopool.nim#L448>`__

-    Executes the query and return the first document if `skip` has been added to the query it will honor that and skip ahead before finding the first.
+    Executes the query and returns the first document.

+    If `skip` has been added to the query it will honor that and skip ahead before finding the first.

     Returns a single BSON document.
 If nothing is found,